Debt vs Equity: Why Debt Financing Is the Cheaper Option for Your Business

 8. Improves Business Credit Profile

 When managed responsibly, debt builds your company’s credit score and strengthens its financial profile.
-This opens up more opportunities for larger funding in the future at better interest rates.
+This opens more opportunities for larger funding in the future at better interest rates.

 When to Choose Debt Financing: Key Scenarios and Considerations